EdJoPaTo/website-stalker-example/org/rust-lang/doc/rustc-lints-listing-allowed-by-default-html.md

 the old behavior, use the `expr_2021` fragment specifier.

 This lint detects macros whose behavior might change due to the changing meaning of the `expr` fragment specifier.
-It is "allow" by default because the code is perfectly valid in older editions.
-The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html)tool with the `--edition` flag will switch this lint to "warn" and automatically apply the suggested fix from the compiler.
+It is “allow” by default because the code is perfectly valid in older editions.
+The [`cargo fix`](https://doc.rust-lang.org/cargo/commands/cargo-fix.html)tool with the `--edition` flag will switch this lint to “warn” and automatically apply the suggested fix from the compiler.
 This provides a completely automated way to update old code for a new edition.